 In August, 2017 and amended March 28, 2018, PhyeinMed signed an updated Wholesale Agreement with Canopy Growth Corporation ("Canopy") to supply cannabis and cannabis products to the recreational marketplace via Canopy's various sales channels and to the medical marketplace via TweedMainStreet.com.
 The three year agreement amended agreement replaces the previous two year agreement.
-Pending receipt of a license to cultivate and sell cannabis products from Health Canada, PhyeinMed stands to substantially accelerate its speed to market utilizing Canopy's national framework, in addition to the extensive retail channels.
+PhyeinMed stands to substantially accelerate its speed to market utilizing Canopy's national framework, in addition to the extensive retail channels.
 Canopy is widely recognized as leading the way in the Canadian cannabis market, and has a global reputation for providing top quality products and partnering with other top producers.
 This partnership will allow PhyeinMed to significantly reduce acquisition costs for infrastructure, while driving early revenue through Tweed Main Street's online store.